works

 site-specific 4-channel sound installation

-large sheets of paper, 4 mono speakers, audio piece
+large sheets of paper, 4-channel speaker array, audio piece

 30 min, 24 sec

-This piece was generated by tracing the raw and empty gallery space of Spanien19c using various sizes and types of paper and my own body / gestures.
-The action of tracing the perimeter of the space was repeated over and over using different approaches with the materials in order to illuminate the material makeup of the space as well as the acoustic nature of the room in relation to the unique character of the different papers.
-The piece serves to draw the space acoustically through this process, generating a unique and compelling composition unique to this space.
+This piece was generated by tracing the raw and empty gallery space of Spanien19c with various sizes and types of paper and my body / gestures.
+The action of tracing the perimeter of the space was repeated over and over, using different approaches with the materials in order to illuminate the material identity of the space as well as the acoustic nature of the room in relation to the individual character of the different papers.
+The piece serves to draw the space acoustically through this process, generating a unique and compelling composition singular to this space.

 Created on site at Spanien19c for the SPOR Festival for Contemporary Music & Sound Art in Arhus, Denmark.
 Exhibited from May 9 – June 2, 2013.